-- 3.3 The Local Green Spaces and Community and Recreational Spaces identified in Policy 1 are highly valued by the local community and were specifically identified through the consultation process.
+- 3.3 The Local Green Spaces identified in Policy 1 are highly valued by the local community and were specifically identified through the consultation process.
 These spaces are largely valued for recreational purposes (particularly the Playing Field, Tennis Courts and the Millersfield Play Area).
-Other places, such as the Pit Heaps and Woodland Walk and the land south of Acomb Playing Field are valued for their recreational value but also for their biodiversity interest.
-Other places, such as The Gaps, provide an important open space within the built-up area, and provide informal recreational space.
+The Pit Heaps and Woodland Walk is valued for its recreational value and biodiversity interest.
+The Gaps provides an important open space within the built-up area, and provide informal recreational space.
 The Gaps was used at one time for allotments.
 The School Common is an area which is used by the school for "Forest School" activities.
-It is Common land and is within the Green Belt. - 3.4 An audit of these green spaces was carried out in order to ensure that (in the case of the Local Green Spaces) they meet the criteria set out in paragraph 77 of the National Planning Policy Framework, which sets criteria for designation of Local Green Spaces.
-All of the Green Spaces identified have either a biodiversity, educational or recreational value or a combination of one or more of these.
-Whilst not meeting those criteria, the Riverbank and Watersmeet, used regularly by walkers and anglers, are regarded as important Green Spaces and are protected currently by Green Belt and SSSI status.
+It is Common land and is within the Green Belt. - 3.4 An audit of these green spaces was carried out in order to ensure that they meet the criteria set out in the National Planning Policy Framework.
+All of the Local Green Spaces identified have either a biodiversity, educational or recreational value or a combination of one or more of these.